openSUSE/news-o-o/_posts/2008-12-24-numbers-again.markdown

 ---
 author: News Team
+comments: true
 date: 2008-12-24 02:54:09+00:00
 layout: post
 link: https://news.opensuse.org/2008/12/24/numbers-again/
+slug: numbers-again
-title: "Numbers ...
-Again :-)"
+title: Numbers ...
+Again :-)
+wordpress_id: 1135
 categories:
 - Distribution
 ---

-[Again](https://news.opensuse.org/2008/06/24/numbers/) here are the download numbers, from download.opensuse.org.
+[Again](//news.opensuse.org/2008/06/24/numbers/) here are the download numbers, from download.opensuse.org.
 If you don't know, in the first 30 hours after the release we are redirecting the traffic to akamai instead to the mirror servers.
 So what had we this time?

 Total downloads: **172 TB!**